kevbuh/brain/README.md

 reverse engineering the human brain and recreating the neocortex, hippocampus, basal ganglia, amygdala, and thalamus into computer version.

-Based off of the theory in ["A Brief History of Intelligence"](https://www.amazon.com/Brief-History-Intelligence-Humans-Breakthroughs/dp/0063286343) by Max Bennet and [geohot's](https://geohot.github.io/blog/jekyll/update/2024/03/27/where-the-bitter-lesson-ends.html) brief analysis.
+Inspired the theory in ["A Brief History of Intelligence"](https://www.amazon.com/Brief-History-Intelligence-Humans-Breakthroughs/dp/0063286343) by Max Bennet and [geohot's](https://geohot.github.io/blog/jekyll/update/2024/03/27/where-the-bitter-lesson-ends.html) brief analysis.

 ## Brain Areas